 One issue that could throw a spanner in the works is the precedent set by India’s insistence of an indefinite peace clause to let developing countries subsidise agriculture in the name of food security.
 It has recently announced a massive programme for stockpiling food to feed the poor, in breach of WTO rules on subsidies.
 While one could argue that a country with such malnourishment might need to be exempt to protect itself from droughts and famine, the way this was brought to the table was not ideal.

 India’s insistence on this point and its threat to derail the customs talks unless its demands were met made the subsidy issue yet again a bargaining chip, held over the heads of the negotiators.
 Most importantly of all, it was unrelated to the customs agreement, but used as leverage against it.
 The pressure for all other WTO members to get a deal at almost “any cost” or because “we are just so close” is understandable, but conceding to India’s demands in that context created a dangerous precedent.
 In addition, consider that India did not only avoid reprimand for such disruptive and opportunistic behavior, but actually got what it asked for.
-It becomes easy to see how this precedent may open the floodgates for such hold-out maneuvers in future WTO rounds and make them virtually impossible to conclude.
+It becomes easy to see how this precedent may open the floodgates for such hold-out manoeuvers in future WTO rounds and make them virtually impossible to conclude.
 The jury is out on the true costs of opening such a precedent for future negotiations.

 Beyond veto power?